 Requirement: Driving Range Volunteers must register for and work a minimum of two shifts on the Driving Range Committee.

-The Hydration Committee, through the use of golf carts, is responsible for providing inventory control, providing ice and liquid refreshments to designated tees throughout the course, and other clients located around the Clubhouse, Volunteer Center, Driving Range and Caddy Services.
+The Hydration Committee, through the use of golf carts, is responsible for providing inventory control, providing ice and liquid refreshments to designated tees throughout the course, and other clients located around the Club House, Volunteer Center, Driving Range and Caddy Services.
+Ability to lift and carry 20-40 pound bags of ice and cases of water for a distance on uneven surfaces is required.
 Attention to safety is mandatory.
 Knowledge of golf etiquette and prior shuttle cart experience is preferred.